 Many people have heard of the drug, but not everyone knows what Naloxone is.
 It is a medication that helps to reverse the effects of an opiate overdose when it is administered in a timely manner.
 The drug class is opioid antagonists.

 Naloxone (Narcan – Winthrop), the N-ally1 derivative of oxymorphone, is an opioid antagonist whose most important clinical property is a reversal of narcotic-induced respiratory depression.
 Like nalorphine (Lethidrone-Wellcome) and levallorphan (Lorfan – Roche), it also antagonizes the sedative, analgesic, and miotic effects of narcotic analgesics.
 There is, however, an important difference.

 When not preceded by the administration of a narcotic or when given in excess, nalbuphine and levallorphan themselves have narcotic effects; by contrast, naloxone use has none.
 It is, for all practical purposes, a pure antagonist, whereas nalorphine and levallorphan are partial agonists, with agonist as well as antagonist effects.

 Given that generic treatment with Naloxone in user-friendly product forms is relatively new, things in the medical field are still developing, and more generic options are expected to be available with time.

-The naloxone drug is available under different brand names and generic forms.
-The correct naloxone generic name will depend on what version of the drug is being referenced.
+The drug is available under different brand names and generic forms.
+The correct generic name will depend on what version of the drug is being used.
 There are pure formulations, which are naloxone alone, and others that are combination drugs.
-Naloxone dosage also depends on the product form.
+Its dosage also depends on the product form.

-What Is in Narcan?
+What is in Narcan?

 - Sodium chloride (in injections and nasal spray)